 Keywords are a major component of sponsored brand or headline search ads, and you can bid on relevant keywords that you want your ads to show up for.
 Keyword research forms an important part of the optimization process in our services at Urtasker, and we take the time to dig into the most common words and phrases shoppers use.

 Similarly to sponsored product ads, you can run automatic or manual campaigns, which gives you the choice of how much control you have over your ad campaigns.

-You’re likely to see sponsored brands ads appear above the search results for specific, relevant search terms, below the search results, or to the left of search results.
+You’re likely to see sponsored brand ads appear above the search results for specific, relevant search terms, below the search results, or to the left of the search results.
 If a shopper is using the Amazon app on their mobile device, they might see your ad appear within the search results too.